 Creating a New Python Clone

-This video explains how to either create (if you are creating a clone for the first time (or needing to create a new clone because you removed the outdated clone (which shows up at a stop sign with a red exclamation point).
+This video explains how to either create (if you are creating a clone for the first time (or needing to create a new clone because you removed the outdated clone (which shows a stop sign with a red exclamation point).

 Starting a Python Script Editor (IDLE or Spyder)